nwxg123/learngit/readme.txt

 555 git commit not fast foward

-this is learngit2 and learngit dev
+this is learngit2 and learngit dev  >>ok,the conflict has been fixed